 14. The baths have inspired both ancient and modern structures

 Believe it or not, but the Baths of Caracalla weren’t even the largest baths ever constructed in Ancient Rome.
-The Baths of Diocletian were even bigger and were inspired by them.
+The Baths of Diocletian, completed during the reign of Emperor Diocletian, were even bigger and were inspired by them.
 The Basilica of Maxentius on the Roman Forum is another building that was inspired by the baths.

 The Great Hall of St. George’s Hall in Liverpool was also directly inspired by the architecture of the baths!